Curriculum Offerings

 Upon completion of this course, students will be able to:

-The Project Management course introduces students to the concepts and skills of project management.
-As business managers or leaders, project management knowledge and skills will contribute significantly to the competencies and performance in the context of managing and leading organizations.
-Students will learn how to critically examine projects to determine the applications, tools, and techniques to use in the planning process to achieve the desired outcomes.
-The full processes from the concept stage until project closure including documentation will be covered in this course.
+The Project Management course introduces students to the concepts and skills of managing projects successfully.
+In every organization, the need for handling projects occurs though the frequency of taking up projects might vary depending upon the nature of the organization.
+For business managers, project management knowledge and skills will contribute significantly to their competencies and performance in the context of managing and leading organizations.
+The course will expose students to the fundamentals of Project Management, including Project Planning, Scheduling, Appraisal, Execution, Monitoring, etc. The course will equip the students to critically examine projects, the tools and techniques to be used during the different phases, and the risk mitigation strategies to achieve the desired outcomes.
+The entire process from the project conceptualization stage until the project closure stage including documentation will be covered in this course.
+In every topic, applications of AI tools are discussed to make the course more relevant for present.

 Course Learning Outcomes